f-edwards/intro_stats/index.md

 - Come prepared (do the readings).

 - Complete homeworks on time.
 Homeworks should take between 4-12 hours to complete.
-Start them early.
+Don't start them the day before they are due.

 - Be respectful and professional.
 Be mindful of the space you take up in the classroom.
-Food and drink are allowed, but please keep the cell phone use and non-course related computer use to a minimum.

-- Bring your computer.
-Most of the work we'll be doing involves writing code, so bring a computer with you to class.
-Let me know if access to a laptop is an issue.

 - Collaborate with your colleagues.
 I encourage you all to work together to complete assignments.
+I'll create a Slack channel for each homework and I want you to share and post comments on code and concepts.
 However, I do expect you each to submit your own homework writeups.

 ## Prerequisites